algal/inspiration-talk-RWDevCon/inspiration.md

 ^ Basically, it's NSCODING BUT FOR YOUR BODY.

 ^ So the question is: are you happy to be transported?
 Do you push the green button?
-Is the transporter basically killing you, and creating a new person just like you?
+Is the transporter basically killing you, and creating a new person?
 Or is it just moving you, by moving your body?
 IS IT THE SAME YOU COMING OUT of the transporter?

-^^ You might think it's just moving you, but what if there was a malfunction and the scanner didn't destroy you, and the replicator created a copy, so now there's two of you.
-Which one is the real you?
-None of them?
-Both?

 ^ This comes down to WHAT MAKES TWO PERSONS THE SAME.